 Mother of Ole Larson.
 I should explain my choice of names for this honored ancestor.
 Skurdal refers to the farm where Anne was born and lived for many years; the name did not necessarily follow her to America.
 Anne was the matriarch of an immigrant family consisting of Ole Larson and three of his sisters.
 All four of those offspring issued families of up to thirteen children each, most of whom raised large families in their turn.
 In spite of the twentieth-century slowdown in family sizes, her descendants today must number in the thousands.
 There are over a thousand in my database, where some lines have not been updated for decades.

 She was born early in the year 1801 (not 1798, as on her gravestone), and baptized on the 8th of February.
 Her father was a tenant farmer under Skurdal, probably at a place now called Davidhougen.
 Tenant farmers, or husmenn, were the poorest of the rural population.
 Below is a building at Davidhougen which I imagine is at least as large and secure as the dwelling of a husmann family was, back in the day.
+N.B.
+The yard would not have been so overgrown, as every foot would have been either cultivated for food (mostly potatoes), or grazed by the family cow, or goat for the less prosperous.

 Anne was confirmed on the second Sunday after Trinity, 1815.
 She married Lars Paulsen Flaate on 20 June 1820.
 They lived at Skurdal, probably on the same tenant farm where Anne was born, to raise their own family.
 I say “probably,” as tenant farm names are quite informal, and fluid.
 Various records show at least three variants of “Skurdal” as their farm name, but it is doubtful they moved so frequently, if at all.
 Note that Lars lost his surname of Flaate and took on forms of “Skurdal,” where he now lived.